pyueh-osi/Edgecmd-Docs/V1.1/Reference/Retrieve existing configuration_1-1.md

 ## View a specific facet entry configuration

-Complete the following procedure to view the configuration of a specific facet entry of a component:
+Complete the following steps to view the configuration of a specific facet entry of a component:

-1. Open command line.
+1. Access EdgeCmd utility through the command line.
 2. Type the following in the command line, replacing `<componentId>` and `<facetName>` with the ID of the component and the facet name.

    ```cmd